richie0866/Rostruct/docs/getting-started/publishing-your-project.md

 ## Deployment

-After you've loaded Rostruct in your deploy script, use [`Rostruct.DownloadLatestRelease`](../reference/functions.md#downloadlatestrelease) to download your project's most recent Github Release files.
+After you've loaded Rostruct in your deploy script, use [`Rostruct.DownloadLatestRelease`](../reference/functions.md#downloadlatestrelease) to download your project's most recent GitHub Release files.
 This function automatically caches, updates, and version-checks your releases, so no further configuration is necessary.

 !!! note
 	Prereleases and drafts do not count towards the latest release, but can be downloaded using [`Rostruct.DownloadRelease`](../reference/functions.md#downloadrelease).